globalise-huygens/nlp-event-detection/IAA/README.md

 The document that was annotated by all four annotators active at the time was NL-HaNA_1.04.02_1092_0017_0021 (VOC archive = 1.04.02; inventory number = 1092; scans 17 to 21).
 See the first original scan [here](https://www.nationaalarchief.nl/onderzoeken/archief/1.04.02/invnr/1092/file/NL-HaNA_1.04.02_1092_0017)

+## Data
+The data provided with the code that is needed to run it are four documents exported from Inception, each document represents the same scans but is annotated by a different annotator.

 ## Use
 Running IAA_analysis.py will print a complete report on Inter-Annotator Agreement.
 Also, it writes disagreements that were not automatically resolved to .tsv files.
+Outputted files:
+- in ./data: original Inception output but without full sentences in tsv format for each annotator
+- in ./data: processed Inception output (each row represents one annotated event) for each annotator in tsv format
+- in ./data: processed Inception output (each row represents one annotated event) for each annotator in json format
-These files will be used to resolve the problematic disagreements amongst all annotators, creating a reliable test set for a Event Trigger Classification system.
+- in ./unresolved_disagreements: all disagreements that should be solved manually (two files) These files will be used to resolve the problematic disagreements amongst all annotators, creating a reliable test set for a Event Trigger Classification system.
 IAA_analysis.py uses files processed by process_inception_output.py.